brett-olsen/C64-Bridge-Project/README.md

 ```
 <br>

 Create the configuration file for the daemon, this can be tweaked or modified to meet your requirements, or you can just use it "as-is", this is a network service, so do think if this suits your environment.
-On the PI Zero, create to config as below either manually or via the below script
+On the PI Zero, create the config as below either manually or via the below script
 ```
 sudo mkdir -p /etc/hid-netd
 sudo tee /etc/hid-netd/config.env >/dev/null <<'ENV'